duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 - In this lesson, students will learn about important ethical problems that are present in technology, autonomous systems, and engineering.

 ##### Correctness and Uncertainty of Algorithms and Autonomous Systems

 - Explain autonomous systems, AI, ML, DL, and usage of algorithms

-- Explain the benefits of AI autononous systems and the use of algorithms in decision making processes
+- Explain the benefits of AI autononous systems and the use of algorithms in decision making processes:
+     - more informed decisions, less reliance on emotions
+     - clearer and transparent criteria for choices
+     - systems can learn from history

-- Explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes
+- Explain the disadvantages of AI autonomous systems and the use of algorithms in decision making processes:
+     - not all factors represented fully
+     - chances of unexpected consequences
+     - unpredictability of systems learning

 #### Example: Husky Vs Wolf In Image Identification